Victor Horta: Later work and personal life

 Horta and his first wife divorced in 1906.
 He married his second wife, Julia Carlsson, in 1908.

 In 1925, he was an architect of honor for the Belgian Pavilion at the International Exhibition of Modern Decorative and Industrial Arts in Paris, the exposition which gave its name to Art Deco.
 In the same year, he became director of the Fine Arts section of the Belgian Royal Academy of Fine Arts.

 In 1937, he completed the design of his final work, Brussels-Central railway station.
 In 1939, he began editing his memoirs.
 He died on 8 September 1947 and was interred in Ixelles Cemetery in Brussels.

 Heritage

 Art Nouveau fell out of fashion in the 20th century and many of Horta's buildings were abandoned, or even destroyed, most notably the Maison du Peuple/Volkshuis, demolished in 1965, as mentioned above.
 However, several of Horta's buildings are still standing in Brussels up to this day and some are available to tour.
+Jean Delhaye, an assistant of Horta's spent decades fighting to protect Horta's creations starting in the 1940s, and is responsible for many of the buildings that were saved at the time of Brusselisation—the conversion of the city to fast car travel and office-building—in the face of hostility from heritage watchdogs fixated at that time on neoclassical, Baroque and medieval architecture rather than Art Nouveau.
 Most notable are the Magasins Waucquez, formerly a department store, now the Belgian Comic Strip Center and four of his private houses (hôtels), which were designated as a UNESCO World Heritage Site in 2000 under the title "Major Town Houses of the Architect Victor Horta (Brussels)":